Dante-U/Nervi/docs/tutorials/space.md

 ## Slab

-Creates a monolithic [`slab()`](./masonry-structure.scad#module-slab) with dimensions derived from the parent `space()` (./space.scad#module-space) or specified parameters.
+Creates a monolithic [slab()](./masonry-structure.scad#module-slab) with dimensions derived from the parent [space()](./space.scad#module-space) or specified parameters.
 Automatically aligns to the bottom of a space when a direct child, with an optional vertical offset.
-Uses `masonrySpecs()` (./masonry.scad#function-masonrySpecs) for material properties and calculates cost as volume * unit_price.
+Uses [masonrySpecs()](./masonry.scad#function-masonrySpecs) for material properties and calculates cost as volume * unit_price.
 Metadata supports IFC export as IfcSlab.

 ### Example 1: Slab with Cost Estimation